-I've found an Easter Egg (if it deserves that term) in Mac OS X 10.3 "Panther".
+I've found an Easter Egg in Mac OS X 10.3 "Panther".
 Mac OS X ships with a command line utility called

-appleping which enables you to ping machines on an AppleTalk network (as opposed to standard TCP networks).
+appleping which lets you to ping machines on an AppleTalk network.
 AppleTalk is rapidly becoming a thing of the past, but Apple has kept this utility in Mac OS X.

-If you open a Terminal window and type
+If you open a Terminal window and run the

 applepingutility has at least been present since the release of the incomplete Mac OS X Server 1.0, circa 1999, but may date to earlier Apple UNIX efforts, say mkLinux or A/UX.